smorad/um_cisc_7026/lecture_3_neural_networks.typ

   As we increase the width and depth of the network, $epsilon$ shrinks #pause

   #side-by-side[$ g(#image("figures/lecture_1/dog.png", height: 20%)) = "Dog"$][$ g(#image("figures/lecture_1/muffin.png", height: 20%)) = "Muffin" $]

   #align(center)[Very powerful finding!
 The basis of deep learning.]
 ]

+#slide[
+  All the models we examine in this course will use this neural network structure internally #pause
+    - Transformers #pause
+    - Graph neural networks #pause
+]

 #focus-slide[Relax]